carbon-language/carbon-lang/llvm/docs/LangRef.rst

 the FP exception status flags, but this mode can also be used with code that unmasks FP exceptions.

-The number and order of floating point exceptions is NOT guaranteed.
+The number and order of floating-point exceptions is NOT guaranteed.
 For example, a series of FP operations that each may raise exceptions may be vectorized into a single instruction that raises each unique exception a single time.